eligrey/async.js/README.md

 Standard Library
 ----------------

-The standard library of methods that async.js has by default include the following.
+The following is the standard library of methods that async.js has by default.
 Please note that you are able to redefine any of them to change their functionality.